Gearing up for your first Disney cruise? Get the scoop on the amazing experience you need to have on your Disney cruise with kids!

 There are a lot of characters and live entertainment on Disney Cruise Lines.

-There is even more character fun during your Disney cruise with kids with Marvel Day at See and Star Wars Day at Sea.
+There is even more character fun during your Disney cruise with kids, such as Marvel Day at Sea and Star Wars Day at Sea.

-Jedi training is available on Star Wars Day at Sea as well as a live Star Wars spectacular, costumed fun and epic character encounters.
+Jedi training is available on Star Wars Day at Sea and live Star Wars spectacular, costumed fun, and epic character encounters.
+These themed days are a good time for the entire family, including little ones, who will love meeting their favorite characters.

-For Marvel Day, there is a movie marathon as well as character meet and greets and an awesome Marvel stunt show.
+For Marvel Day, there is a movie marathon, character meet-and-greets, and a fantastic Marvel stunt show.
 Doctor Strange will train kids in the mystic arts.

 The Animator’s Palate